Dasharo/docs/docs/common-coreboot-docs/checkbox.md

 ## Set up testing environment

-To achive the best results from the tests and do many of them, we should fill as many internal and external slots as possible.
+To achieve the best results from the tests and do many of them, we should fill as many internal and external slots as possible.
 Before running the checkbox, try to fill the slots if the DUT has one:

 External:
 * Memory Card Reader